Frequently Asked Questions

 I offer both in-person and online counseling sessions at the same rates.
 Research shows that online therapy can be just as effective as in-person therapy.
 Rest assured that I put in the same level of effort and care, whether we meet in person or through video.

-I help people with their relationships, communication, anxiety, sadness, difficult experiences, loss, life transitions, understanding their gender and sexuality, and stress.
-I also work with people adjusting to a new country.
+I help people with their relationships, communication, anxiety, sadness, difficult experiences, loss, life transitions, and understanding their gender and sexuality.
+I also work with people adjusting to a new country or situation..

 Free 20-minute meeting to see if I'm the right therapist for you.
 We'll decide together if I'm the right fit.
 Contact me for info on therapy session prices.
 Call (408) 219-6676 or email llramos@lilianalramos.com.